-Ryan is a speaker, writer, theatre-maker, and a Webby Award-winning creative.
-Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative non-fiction account of his American travels, 50 States of Mind: A Journey to Rediscover American Democracy, which will be published by Bite-Sized Books in 2023.
+Ryan is an award-winning speaker, writer, theatre-maker, and creative.
+Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative nonfiction account of his American travels, 50 States of Mind: A Journey to Rediscover American Democracy, which won a Readers' Favorite International Book Award for travel nonfiction.
 Onstage, ATLANTIC – a collaboration with the Royal Conservatoire of Scotland and his alma mater Northwestern University – won critical acclaim at Edinburgh Fringe and DREAM TICKET (Players Theatre, off-Broadway) won the NY Fringe Excellence Award and was recommended by The Huffington Post and TimeOut.
-Other credits include WE ARE BLOOD (Kansas City Public Theatre, Olathe Civic Theatre, upcoming); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Kansas City Horror Play Festival, Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Charlotte Street Foundation).
+Other credits include WE ARE BLOOD (Kansas City Public Theatre, Olathe Civic Theatre, upcoming); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Kansas City Horror Play Festival, Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Kansas City Public Theatre, Charlotte Street Foundation).
 Ryan is a contributor for The Infatuation and has been published in USA Today, The Fulcrum, and The Oxford Political Review, and worked with CONAN and The Onion.
 The companion podcast 50 States of Mind won the King’s Hall Grant and can be heard where podcasts are found.
-You may have seen him chatting with Helen Mirren as a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on TBS, Cartoon Network, and HBOMax.
-Ryan is currently the Senior Managing Editor at The Trevor Project, overseeing editorial strategy to end suicide among LGBTQ young people.
+You may have seen him chatting with Helen Mirren as a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on TBS.
+Ryan has won Webby and Gold Telly Awards with the The Trevor Project creative team where he oversees storytelling strategy to end suicide among LGBTQ young people.